 “Right now, I don’t have the experience or overall knowledge of the co-op, to make actual decisions.
 So, learning how to read the different balance sheets and cash flow statements and then learning the wage process behind a business such as this – with multiple locations – there’s quite a learning curve.
 Through this process I’ve learned how to ask questions and understand which ones I need to ask,” Streff said.

-The feedback Streff and Eichacker share about their apprenticeship experience serving on the Advisory Board tells Mark Finck the apprenticeship program is working.
+The feedback Streff and Eichacker share about their apprenticeship experience serving on the Advisory Board tell Mark Finck the apprenticeship program is working.

 Finck serves as General Manager of Farmers Cooperative.
 He said the diversity the young farmers bring to the boardroom is important.

 “You’re getting different perspectives.
 I wouldn’t want a board that was made up of all farmers who are retiring.
 And I wouldn’t want a board that is made up of all young farmers either.
 It’s good to have that mix and blend of different viewpoints within the boardroom,” Finck said.

 Like many ag-based cooperatives, the bylaws of Central Farmers Cooperative mandate that only farmers actively involved in production agriculture can serve on the board of directors.

 “The cooperative board of directors set the overall direction for the company.
 They oversee and vote on everything from policies to anything that deals with equity and equity distribution and patronage,” Finck said.

 Because of the new apprenticeship program, Wahle said when he retires in January, he is not concerned about the future leadership of the board.